Embassy of South Korea, Washington, D.C.

 The Embassy of the Republic of Korea in Washington, D.C. is the diplomatic mission of South Korea to the United States.
 Its main chancery is located at 2450 Massachusetts Avenue, Northwest, Washington, D.C., in the Embassy Row neighborhood.
-The current ambassador is Cho Tae-yong.
+The current ambassador is Cho Hyun-dong.

 Building details

-Due to the rather small size of its main chancery building, the embassy has an annex nearby in Arlington County, Virginia.
-It also occupies two additional buildings close to its main chancery building to house its Consular Section and a Korean Cultural Center.
+Due to the rather small size of its main building, the embassy has an annex nearby in Arlington County, Virginia.
+It also occupies two additional buildings close to its chancery to house its Consular Section and a Korean Cultural Center.
 The ambassador's residence is located in the nearby Spring Valley neighborhood, close to American University.